Table of Contents

 Problem Solving Approach:

-Root Cause: Checkout page was crashing on mobile devices.
+3) Root Cause: The Checkout page was crashing on mobile devices.

 Conclusion

-Problem Solving is a skill that empowers individuals and organisations to overcome challenges, make informed decisions and achieve their goals.
-By understanding what is Problem Solving, applying the right strategies and learning from real-world examples, anyone can approach problems with greater clarity and confidence.
+Problem Solving is a skill that motivates individuals and organisations to overcome challenges, make informed decisions and achieve their goals.
+By understanding what is Problem Solving, applying the right strategies and learning from real-world examples, anyone can solve problems with greater clarity and confidence.
 This ability leads to smarter solutions and long-term success across both personal and professional contexts.